-After several months of travelling through South East Asia, Karl returned to the UK with a cunning plan that would enable him to continue travelling whilst earning a crust along the way.
-In May 2000 his career in the travel industry was born and he has since been fortunate enough to travel in such far flung places as the Indian subcontinent, Argentina, Chile, Ecuador and the Galapagos Islands.
-He has also returned on a number of occasions to his true love; South-East Asia.
+After travelling through South-East Asia for the first time way back in 1999, soaking up every sight, sound and flavour, Karl returned to the UK with a cunning plan to keep travelling whilst earning a crust along the way.
+In May 2000, his career in the travel industry was born in earnest and since then he has been fortunate enough to travel to many far-flung places including the Indian subcontinent, Argentina, Chile, Ecuador and the Galapagos Islands.
+Whenever he can, Karl returns to his true first love: Asia.

 Japan, Hong Kong, India, Nepal and Singapore.